 Stade Anjalay cannot accommodate all the people.
 The police had to close down all entries to the stadium at a point in time.
 The huge growing crowds were angry at the doors and they blocked the doors to vehicle access inside the stadium.
-They are not to be blamed; the authorities has been inviting Mauritians for the past days lol.
+They are not to be blamed; the authorities have been inviting Mauritians for the past days lol.
 The police finally allowed them to enter and most of them were placed behind the two large screens, behind which the space was not used.
-But shortly after the ceremony started, the host asked the people to move from there because they can be electrocuted because of the screens, which at the same time could not be used until the area is safe.
+But shortly after the ceremony started, the host asked the people to move from there because they can be electrocuted by the screens, which at the same time could not be used until the area was safe.
 All of them (probably 1/5 of the whole people at the ceremony) were moved under high security to prevent anyone entering the show area.

 The show itself was ok, nothing extraordinary as compared to the ones I assisted in Champs de Mars.
-At least there in Port Louis, there were no crowd rush like those ones today. btw, that’s the first time I have seen so much people at one place!!!
+At least there in Port Louis, there was no crowd rush like those ones today. btw, that’s the first time I have seen so much people at one place!!!
 Finally, I left the place just after the closing parade and did not follow the rest of the programme, not even on TV.

 Happy 45th Independence day and 21st anniversary of the Republic of Mauritius to all!

 Who was there too?
 How did you find the show?

 Police opening one of the gates to allow people in:

 Once inside the stadium; the covered part for the luckier ones:

 To my right; Notice the coloring of the “gradin”:

 One of the two screens behind which access was (initially) restricted:

 Police removing security bars to allow more space for people: